Home

 What is involved...

-When you teacher looks at a cartoon and interprets it, he’s really using three historians tools at once:
+When your teacher looks at a cartoon and interprets it, they are really using three historians tools at once:

 Knowledge about the events in that period